Budapestby VisitCity Guides

 Széchenyi Thermal Baths

-The complex attracts over one million visitors annually, drawn by its comprehensive facilities and unique atmosphere.
-Indoor pools range from therapeutic thermal baths to swimming pools requiring swim caps, while outdoor areas feature the famous chess-playing bathers who've become symbols of Budapest's bath culture.
-Saturday night "Sparty" events transform the historic space into a floating nightclub with DJs and light shows.
+Over a million people visit every year, and you can see why.
+The indoor pools range from therapeutic thermal baths to regular swimming pools where you need swim caps.
+But the outdoor areas are where the magic happens.
+That's where you'll find the famous chess players who've become symbols of Budapest's bath culture.
+On Saturday nights, they even have "Sparty" events where the historic space turns into a floating nightclub with DJs and light shows.

-Water temperatures vary from 18°C in the plunge pool to 38°C in the main thermal pools, with the source springs reaching 74-77°C before cooling for bathing.
-The mineral composition includes sulfate, calcium, magnesium, and fluoride, particularly beneficial for treating joint conditions and circulation problems.
+Water temperatures go from 18°C in the cold plunge pool to 38°C in the main thermal pools.
+The source springs are actually 74-77°C before they cool them down for bathing.
+The water has sulfate, calcium, magnesium, and fluoride, which is great for joint problems and circulation issues.

 Outdoor thermal pool at Széchenyi Baths with people enjoying chess games in steaming waters